brickbrick123/Tokenized-Fund-Ops-POC/README.md

 In traditional fund administration, a transfer agent maintains investor eligibility records, validates subscription and redemption instructions against cash movements, enforces transfer restrictions, and reconciles share registers daily.
 When the share register moves on-chain, that operational surface area doesn't shrink, it expands.
 Now the books and records live in two places, and they must agree.

 There is a second problem.
 The ECDSA signatures securing blockchain transactions today are vulnerable to quantum computers.
-While full protocol-level migration is years away, the operational layer — where humans authorize mints, burns, and wallet registrations — is entirely off-chain and under our control.
+While full protocol-level migration is years away, the operational layer, where humans authorize mints, burns, and wallet registrations, is entirely off-chain and under our control.
 We can secure it with post-quantum cryptography today.

 This repo demonstrates both: **the operational engine room behind tokenized assets, and a forward-looking hybrid model that makes every off-chain approval quantum-resistant.**